kulkarohan/portfolio/index.md

 # Rohan Kulkarni

 I use the internet to learn and data to solve problems.
-I studied Computer Science at [Drexel University](https://drexel.edu/) for 3 years prior to substituting my remaining time with the Data Science track at [Lambda School](https://lambdaschool.com/).
-I've become a better learner since leaving college.
+I studied Computer Science at [Drexel University](https://drexel.edu/) for 3 years and Data Science at [Lambda School](https://lambdaschool.com/) for 9 months.
 I've done two Co-ops as a Cybersecurity Analyst @ [Day & Zimmermann](https://www.dayzim.com/) (2017) and Data Scientist @ [Verif-y Inc.](https://verif-y.com/) (2018) -- each 6 months.
 Currently looking for a full-time opportunity, feel free to reach out if you'd like to chat.

 ## Interests
 Some of my interests include data science, machine learning, cryptocurrency, cybersecurity, alternative education, basketball and hip-hop.